 Horse fighting is billed as a cultural tradition specific to indigenous communities, and amazingly is prominent enough to receive local television coverage and municipal support via cash prizes and sponsorship from local businesses.
 While horse fighting is promoted under the guise of tradition, the main reason it is prevalent is gambling, with bets reaching £2000.

-How Network For Animals Aim To End Horse Fighting
+How Network For Animals Will End Organized Horse Fighting